 These (commercial) interests were ultimately more important than the many religious (after 1525), political and territorial differences.

-The cantons in Central-Switzerland, for example, were mainly interested in Italian territories, Bern (Solothurn and Fribourg) were interested in the conquest of Western Switzerland and beyond.
+For example, the cantons in Central Switzerland were mainly interested in Italian territories, and Bern (Solothurn and Fribourg) was interested in the conquest of Western Switzerland and beyond.

 Important moments were the conquest of Aargau (1415), Thurgau (1460), the Burgundian wars (1474-1477), the Swabian war (or Swiss war, Engadin war or Tyrolean war, depending on the perspective, 1499), the conquest of Italian territories (1512), the expansion of the Eidgenossenschaft to 13 members in 1513, the conquest of Vaud by Bern and Fribourg (1536) and the Peace of Westphalia in 1648.

-These facts were not decisive for the creation of the sovereign federation, however.
-The 13 cantons of the Eidgenossenschaft remained sovereign until 1798 and the Confederation was not yet a new European state, although it was regarded and treated as such by other countries.
+However, these facts were not decisive for the creation of the sovereign federation.
+The 13 cantons of the Eidgenossenschaft remained sovereign until 1798, and the Confederation was not yet a new European state, although it was regarded and treated as such by other countries.